 P2P payment platforms are increasingly popular and will continue to be utilized by businesses as a more convenient way to send and receive money.
 However, there are a few things to keep in mind before using P2P payments in your business.

 First, not all P2P payment platforms are created equal.
-Some have higher fees, while others have more features.
+Some have higher fees and transaction limits, while others have more features.
 It’s important to compare the different providers before signing up for an account.

 Second, while P2P payments are convenient, they are not always free.
-Some platforms charge a fee for certain transactions, so it’s important to check the fees before sending money.
+Some platforms charge fees for certain transactions, so it’s important to check the fees before sending money to make sure fees don’t take a majority of what’s trying to be transferred into the recipient’s bank account.

 P2P payment pros